namiml/react-native-nami-sdk/examples/Basic/README.md

 1. Requires Android Studio and an emulator to be installed.
 2. Open the the file `android/build.gradle` in Android Studio.
 3. Allow gradle to sync and build the project.
-4. Return to the terminal and run `yarn run android`.
+4. Return to the terminal and run `npx react-native run-android --variant=productionDebug`